Marseille: Religion

-Buddhist - 3,000 or 0.3%.

 Culture

 Marseille is a city that has its own unique culture and is proud of its differences from the rest of France.
 Today it is a regional centre for culture and entertainment with an important opera house, historical and maritime museums, five art galleries and numerous cinemas, clubs, bars and restaurants.

 Marseille has a large number of theatres, including La Criée, Le Gymnase and the Théâtre Toursky.
 There is also an extensive arts centre in La Friche, a former match factory behind the Saint-Charles station.
 The Alcazar, until the 1960s a well known music hall and variety theatre, has recently been completely remodelled behind its original façade and now houses the central municipal library.
 Other music venues in Marseille include Le Silo (also a theatre) and GRIM.

 Marseille has also been important in the arts.
 It has been the birthplace and home of many French writers and poets, including Victor Gélu, Valère Bernard, Pierre Bertas, Edmond Rostand and André Roussin.
 The small port of l'Estaque on the far end of the Bay of Marseille became a favourite haunt for artists, including Auguste Renoir, Paul Cézanne (who frequently visited from his home in Aix), Georges Braque and Raoul Dufy.